stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-use-vault.md

 title: How To Use HashiCorp Vault
 ---

-This guide is a small howto about how to store your secrets using HashiCorp Vault.
+This guide is a small howto about storing your secrets using HashiCorp Vault.
 Following prerequisites have to be
 met:

 - your product-team must have been onboarded to Catena-X NG GitHub organization